 2) Online Reputation Management

-One of the important factors of businesses is online reputation management.
-The customer generally searches for reviews on the web before buying a product from the website.
+One of the essential factors of businesses is online reputation management.
+The customer generally searches for reviews on the web before buying a website.
 The common terms are “brand name + reviews” or “reviews”.

 These are some of the keywords used by the customer to find the feedback of the previous customers.
 Some companies started using Google’s exact match domain to push down the genuine reviews and replace the top ten search results with the exact match domain’s websites.

-The company was registering all the domains with the brand name plus the word review in it to manipulate the organic search results.
-The published reviews on these websites are moderated by the brand itself.
+The company registered all the domains with the brand name plus the word review to manipulate the organic search results.
+The brand itself moderates the published reviews on these websites.

-A large group of people still uses this strategy, but after Google’s filter, the EMD domains are tough to rank.
-You have to pour a good amount of resources to gain the top search engine ranking, which makes it difficult for businesses.
+A large group of people still uses this strategy, but the EMD domains are tough to rank after Google’s filter.
+You have to pour a good amount of resources to gain the top search engine ranking, making it difficult for businesses.

 If you want to know the benefits of website localization , check this article out!